skilesare/art_and_democratic_hypercatallaxy/README.md

 Why Art?
 We propose that people should be 'compensated for the full out put of their labor'.
 Their labor is their Art.
 A unit of production echos into the future indefinitely and each laborer should have some right to the value produced from their own labor.

 This idea of 'full output of labor' was originally a socialist and communist ideal.
-I have taken the concept and swung it completely the other way.
-Instead of crucifying the capitalist on this cross I've used it to empower all laborers as capitalists.
+I in no way want to be associated with those movements.
+In fact, I have attempted to swing this concept completely on its head.
+In a sense, my conclusion is that the communists and socialists missed the fact that laborers were not obtaining their full output because society wast capitalistic enough.
+At the same time, the hypercapitalism I propose is a much more egalitarian system than our current form of capitalism.

 In book I take a look at the pattern language considered for this document.